dialogic-godot/documentation/documentation/translation.md

 Text/1/text,Hello World!,こんにちは世界！
 ```

 That's it!
-You can now hit "Collect translation" and Dialogic will generate a translation file for you.\
+You can now hit "Collect translation," and Dialogic will generate a translation file for you.\
 The translation file is a specific Godot file.
 Here is their official documentation: [Internationalising games](https://docs.godotengine.org/en/stable/tutorials/i18n/internationalizing_games.html)

 ```admonish